frankshearar/Home/Global-Tools---NuGet-Implementation.md

 ##### Open Questions
 - NuGet will persist a cache file by default in the same directory as the assets file.
 Does this cause any problems?
 Potentially CLI should remove if so.
 - How is the tools restore directory provided, and what is this default directory?
 Should CLI be the one that provides the directory?
 If NuGet provides, is it part of a config, and I think this compromises the long-term maintainability of the tools.
+[Task 6260](https://github.com/NuGet/Home/issues/6260)
 - Discuss the location of the the tools, William is proposing something like ***C:\Users\username\.dotnet\tools\toolName\toolVersion\toolName\toolVersion\***
 - Clarify the experience once implemented, if someone tries to load a proper ToolReference project.